BrianSexton1/characterbuilderthethird/README.md

     conversion ( converted agilty roll to percentage);
     Date and time countdown ;
-    masterloop (used goto statements to create a loop);
+    masterloop (used goto statements to create a loop "exit" to exit);

 **This projected was commited 16 times under character builder throughout the semester, A file got deleted and arturo helped me last week during class in a seperate breakout room we tried to fix it we ended up creating a whole new repository and i copied my code and loaded it to this one so all the commits are showing new.  **